vitoco09/scrabble-vitoco09/README.md

 The **ScrabbleBinary** to **ScrabbleFloat** operation was accidentally implemented, but since it complements the other operations it was decided to leave it there.
 Is's implementation uses the Double (IEEE754 Double precision 64-bit) notation for the binaries, making these special binaries different from the ones used for representing a *signed int* (two's component), which is something that must be avoided when trying to operate two binaries.

+The negation operation was implemented to every *Scrabble* type.
+For all **ScrabbleNumber** the negation is the additive inverse of the number and for all **ScrabbleBool** the negation is simply the logical negation (!true = false, !false = true).
+For **ScrabbleString** it makes no sense to negate a string, so by default the negation returns a clone of the **ScrabbleString**.

 ## **Class Hierarchy**

 The UML diagram is detailed below.